kahlil/grunt-guides/scripts/01-getting-started.md

 ## Node & npm

-Node.js is a platform that allows us to run JavaScript files right on our computer.
-You don't have to know anything about it in order to run Grunt.js but you can find out more on http://nodejs.org.
+Node.js is a platform that allows you to run JavaScript files right on your computer.
+You don't have to know anything about it in order to run Grunt.js but you can find out more at nodejs.org.

 npm is installed with Node by default.
 It is a command line tool that allows you to install small programs that run on the Node platform like Grunt and the Grunt plugins we will need later on.

-If you want to find out more about npm you can go to http://npmjs.org.
-No further knowledge about npm is required to get started with Grunt.
+If you want to find out more about npm you can go to npmjs.org but no further knowledge about npm is required to get started with Grunt.

 ### Install Node & npm

-Installing Node and npm is very easy just go to http://nodejs.org and click on the big Install button.
+Installing Node and npm is very easy just go to  nodejs.org and click on the big Install button.
 This will download an installer that you then can use to install Node. npm is installed next to Node by default.

 That's it, you're done.